-Teaching children to read using phonics starts in pre-school, although many people are stating that this should be taught across the board in all nurseries and all early years settings; but does this deter away from child led learning?
+Teaching children to read using phonics starts in pre-school, although many people are stating that this should be taught across the board in all nurseries and all early years settings; does this deter away from child-led learning?
 Many argue that toddlers should be learning to play, share and in general be working on their social skills rather than being taught to read.
-On the other hand many professionals will declare that the first phase of phonics in very early years is very playful and is based around games, songs and activities and if it is taught well children will generally enjoy their phonics lessons.
+On the other hand, many professionals will declare that the first phase of phonics in very early years is very playful and is based on games, songs and activities and if it is taught well children will generally enjoy their phonics lessons.

 The mixed views on this teaching technique do lead me to ask questions such as ‘if phonics is the best way to teach children in early years how to read, then why is it a strategy that is only implemented in Pre-School’s at the moment?
 Is it because it doesn’t suit all children’s needs or because it is not necessary before pre-school?

-"I 100% agree that Phonics should be introduced in Nurseries and Parents should be encouraging this at home also.
-The reason I believe in this way of learning to read is because it allows children to decode sounds and blend them together using analytical and problem solving skills to make sense of unfamiliar words.
+“I 100% agree that Phonics should be introduced in Nurseries and Parents should be encouraging this at home also.
+The reason I believe in this way of learning to read is that it allows children to decode sounds and blend them together using analytical and problem-solving skills to make sense of unfamiliar words.
 These skills are used everywhere in all walks of life so it teaches them very early on.
-Overall in my opinion this is an excellent approach."
+Overall in my opinion this is an excellent approach.”

 Is phonics a lesson that you are currently teaching?
 Or are you an early year’s practitioner that agrees or disagrees with it being implemented in settings other than pre-schools?
 If so, we would love to hear your thoughts on this or even any hints and tips that you can pass on to other teachers working with children in the EYFS.

-Reading log books are a great way to work together with parents to monitor a child's reading progress.
-Our reading logs have been designed to allow you enough space to write down all necessary information you will need.
+Reading logbooks are a great way to work together with parents to monitor a child’s reading progress.
+Our reading logs have been designed to allow you enough space to write down all the necessary information you will need.